Hellin1/_GetirClone/README.md

-Getir.com Clone Project
+# Getir.com Clone Project

-\
-Technologies used in the creation of this project:\
+### Technologies used in the creation of this project

 Backend: Asp Net Core\
 CQRS MediaTr\
 Redis\